BananaAcid/ai-operator/README.md

 - `OPENAI_URL` defaults to the default server of OpenAI (but could be any OpenAI compatible server URL)
 - `GEMINI_URL` defaults to the default server of google's API `https://generativelanguage.googleapis.com/v1beta` (not v1, because v1 is missing the systemprompt option)
 - `INVOKING_SHELL` defaults to the currently used one (from which baio is called) or falls back to the system defined default one.
+- `ASK_SETTINGS` defaults to the true or the selected setting (use this to always force to ask for the setting)

 The Only difference when using the Ollama driver vs the OpenAI driver to connect to a Ollama instance is the details in the models selection.
 The Ollama driver will use the OpenAI driver for all other functions.